 Digital marketing is a broad environment, covering all the online presence including social media, blogs, google, and other channels.
-The digital experience is spreading even more now in times of crisis.
 Many businesses are improving their online presence and those which didn’t work on one yet, are starting to build one now.

 Why is it important to have an outstanding online presence?

 According to Internet Live Stats, there are over 4.5 billion internet users in the world.
 This means that more than half of the world population spends time online reading blogs, posting or consuming social media content, and searching for products or services like the ones you offer.

 The use of different platforms and social media channels varies a lot:

 That's why it is so important to understand who your customers are, what their digital habits are, and how you can reach them.
 One way of doing this is by using buyer personas – a definition of your ideal customer based on data from market research and real-life interaction with customers.
 This can help you craft marketing messages that resonate with the right people.

 What you need to understand about your customers

 When building buyer personas, keep in mind the goals of understanding each buyer’s needs, motivations and challenges.
 To do this accurately, you need to dig deep into

 psychographic (hobbies, interests), and